vrecaldini/libcliparser/readme.md

     > **But what are *flags*?**
     >
     > Flags are special optional options of type `bool`, and their default value is `false`.
-Furthermore, they cannot be set explicitly with a value, but can only be passed to command line.
+Furthermore, they cannot be set explicitly with a value, and they can only be passed to command line.
     >
     > For example, for a program *progr* that accepts `-h`, `progr -h` is valid.
     > However, `progr -h=true` **is NOT valid**.